 Okay.
 Sure, you CAN use it but should you?
 Are there dangers to using it?
 Will the heater be any problems with leftover diesel fuel once you refill the heater with kerosene?
 Those questions and more likely should be answered in-depth.

 Since we want to do our best to keep you safe and in the know, we’re going to go over this entire subject matter.
-That starts with the title question itself.

 Running Diesel Fuel In A Kerosene Heater